LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/require-modules.rst

 Modules come from three places:

-1. A local file on your computer
+1. A local file on your computer.
-2. Node itself, known as Core modules
+2. Node itself, known as Core modules.
-3. An external registry such as NPM
+3. An external registry such as NPM.

 How Does Node Know Where to Look?
 ----------------------------------